iamsaief/everyday-js/README.md

 ## 📡 API, JSON, Data Load, GET/POST

-To take your development skills further lets paly with `data` from server or any 3rd party `API`.
-Earlier we had to use complex `XMLHttpRequest API`, now modern `Fetch API` does the same and its easier to understand.
+To take your development skills further lets paly with `data` from a server or any 3rd party `API`.
+Earlier we had to use complex `XMLHttpRequest API`, now modern `Fetch API` does the same, and its easier to understand.

 [for more, click here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)